stevejaxon/Snake-Game/README.md

 * A template `PlaceInteractable` has been introduced to generalize the logic for placing an interactable item (e.g. food or poison).
 The implementation of this template can be found in game.h lines 43 - 56.
 * The `Location` class has a template to provide an implementation of a hashing function for the type - based on the logic [in the std::hash documentation](https://en.cppreference.com/w/cpp/utility/hash).
 The implementation of this template can be found in location.h lines 17 - 25.
 ## Memory Management
+### The project makes use of references in function declarations.
+* The `Snake` classes updated `Update` function uses pass-by-reference for the `std::mutex` and `std::conditional_variable` function arguments.
+The `std::mutex` can not be copied, and it wouldn't make sense to create a copy of the `std::conditional_variable` argument since the thread is waiting on notify to be called (to inform the snake that a new frame is being created).
+The updated code can be found on line 6 of snake.cpp.
+* The `Game` classes newly introduced `IsLocationOccupied` function uses pass-by-reference to avoid copying the `Location` function argument.
+This addition can be found on line 114 of game.cpp.
 ### The project uses destructors appropriately.
 * The `Renderer` class' destructor has been updated to delete the dynamically, heap allocated array `grid_rectangles`.
 This addition can be found on line 41 of renderer.cpp.
+### The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
+Variables have been scoped as locally as possible througout the project and RAII-compliant standard classes have been leveraged.
+* For example, the `latest_input` variable of type `std::shared_ptr` is scoped to within the `Game`'s `Run` function (found on line 25 of game.cpp).
+This makes sure that the user's input can be communicated between classes through a pointer, and the destructor is called when the `Run` function terminates.
+* Another example, is the `lastTickLock` variable of type `std::unique_lock`.
+This is also scoped to within the `Game`'s `Run` function (found on line 29 of game.cpp).
+This makes sure that the lock associated with the class' mutex is unlocked when the `Run` function terminates.
+### The project uses smart pointers instead of raw pointers.
+The project makes use of `std::shared_ptr`s to share data between classes and threads.
+* The data associated with the `Snake` instance is required both in the `Game` and `Renderer` classes.
+A `std::shared_ptr` is used pass a pointer to the `Snake` instance to the `Renderer` class.
+* The `Snake` class needs to check what the most recent user input was each frame, and to also check when the last frame occurred to guard against spurious wakeups.
+This is accomplished using `std::shared_ptr`s to the `Game`-owned `last_tick` and `latest_input` variables.
+The code for the `Snake`'s input function can be found on lines 6 - 35 of snake.cpp.
+* The `Game`'s map of object locations (`objects` - see line 24 of game.cpp) is needed in both the `Game` and `Renderer` classes.
+A `std::shared_ptr` is used pass a pointer to the instance `std::unorded_map` to the `Renderer` class.
+This make sure that the game's view of the world state is being displayed correctly without copying the map or data structures.
+The design also allows for there to be more objects in the game world in a memory efficient way.